maroiane2/Automatically-store-data-of-200-or-more-usernames-and-results/README.md

 # # # Automatically store data of 200 or more usernames and results

-# This program creates 200 or more statements containing names and results for example :
+# This program creates 200 or more statements containing names and results and is stored in "output.txt" for example:

 Full Name: Player1 Points: 41